facebook/ThreatExchange/python-threatexchange/threatexchange/extensions/README.md

 Originally, this library was meant specifically for Facebook's [ThreatExchange](https://developers.facebook.com/docs/threat-exchange/) platform.
 However, we think that the concept of open source trust and safety could benefit from a library that allows the infrastructure for sharing signals and hashes from many sources, and potentially apply many techniques.

-Not all techniques will make sense for all usecases, but there are several concepts like "Content", "Signal", and "API" which we think are universally applicable.
+Not all techniques will make sense for all use cases, but there are several concepts like "Content", "Signal", and "Exchange" which we think are universally applicable.

 Using the pattern described here, you can quickly bundle content, signals, and APIs that can then be compatible with the threatexchange CLI, and Hasher-Matcher-Actioner tools.